announce/lol-wasd/README.md

 ## Optional: How to unlock all the champions

 For ease of verification, while it's completely optional, subscribe to [PC Game Pass](https://account.riotgames.com/xbox-game-pass-link/) and link your Riot account.
 It allows you to explore all the champions' interactions, including the obsqure [Champion Specific Interactions](https://wiki.leagueoflegends.com/en-us/Category:Champions_with_specific_interaction_hotkeys).

+Note that, as of [Patch 25.20](https://www.leagueoflegends.com/en-us/news/game-updates/patch-25-20-notes/), the champions who are released after **K'Sante** need to be explicitly unlocked in PBE.

 ## For maintainers